DanielSincere/Sh/README.md

 This package by itself does not try to provide a domain specific language for various tools.
 But there is a growing list of Sh-powered wrappers that offer a nicer API for some command line tools.

+- [ShXcrun](https://github.com/FullQueueDeveloper/ShXcrun) for a Sh wrapper around tools shipped with Xcode such as `xcodebuild` and `altool`.
 - [ShGit](https://github.com/FullQueueDeveloper/ShGit) for a Sh wrapper around Git.
 - [Sh1Password](https://github.com/FullQueueDeveloper/Sh1Password) for a Sh wrapper around 1Password's CLI version 2.